microsoft/nni/docs/en_US/TrainingService/PaiMode.md

 * containerNFSMountPath
     * Required key.
 Set the mount path in your container used in PAI.
 * paiStoragePlugin
     * Required key.
-Set the sotrage plugin name used in PAI.
+Set the storage plugin name used in PAI.

 Once complete to fill NNI experiment config file and save (for example, save as exp_pai.yml), then run the following command